 Open to those who are 60 years old or over on 1 July in the current year.

-Entry must be made in the NRA Office 14:00 Middle Saturday.
+Entry must be made by 08:00 Middle Saturday.

-First Prize A Challenge Cup bequeathed by H Evan Price and
+First Prize A Challenge Cup bequeathed by H Evan Price and an NRA Gold Medal.